Toolbox-List/Toolbox/index.md

     details: Access a curated list of websites and applications that have been thoroughly reviewed and recommended by the community for their reliability and usefulness.

   - title: Collaborative and Editable
     details: Toolbox is a living resource that anyone can contribute to.
-Join our community and help keep the list of tools up-to-date and comprehensive by suggesting new additions or updates.
+Everyone can help keep the list of tools up-to-date and comprehensive by suggesting new additions or updates.

 ---